The Best Drain Snakes for Unclogging Pipes

 Banish blockages in sinks, tubs, showers, and more with the right drain snake for the task.

 Potato peels down the kitchen sink.
 Loose hair swirling through the tub drain.
 The little plastic soldier your toddler “gave a bath” in the toilet.
 Clogs happen.
-When water isn’t draining as quickly as it should—or, worse, isn’t draining at all—your first move might be to call the plumber.
-Or if you prefer to handle these things yourself, you reach for a drain snake.
+When water isn’t draining as quickly as it should—or, worse, isn’t draining at all—you can reach for a drain snake.

 Also called a plumbing snake or drain auger, this handy tool is simply a long, thick, flexible wire that “snakes” into drains and pipes to chew through clogs quickly and efficiently.
 But these blockage busters come in different types and sizes, depending on the recommended use.
 To help you choose and use the right drain snake, whether for a stopped-up toilet or a slow-moving sink, we’ve got the 411 on what to look for—and rounded up the five best drain snakes recommended by plumbers and homeowners alike for effectiveness and ease of use.